hawaiidatascience/metaflowmics/metaflowmics/multithreaded-demux/README.rst

 The pipeline provides two useful figures.
 First, we run the `FASTQC <https://www.bioinformatics.babraham.ac.uk/projects/fastqc/>`_ tool to provide the overall quality distribution at each read position, therefore providing the necessary information to choose the right truncation parameters when quality filtering the reads:

-The second plot shows the sample size distribution (log transformed) which can be used to determine a subsampling threshold later in the analysis (see the :ref:`Subsampling` section):
+The second plot shows the sample size distribution (log transformed) which can be used to determine a subsampling threshold later in the analysis (see the `subsampling <https://metagenomics-pipelines.readthedocs.io/en/latest/pipeline_16S.html#subsampling>`_ section):

 .. figure:: ../../docs/source/img/subsampling.png
    :scale: 50 %
+   :align: center
    :alt: sample size distribution

    Distribution of log sample sizes